 Hospital rate setting is a system in which an authority, usually a state agency, establishes uniform rates for hospital services for multiple payers.
 When every payer in the state participates—as is the case in Maryland—it is referred to as all-payer hospital rate setting.

-This paper updates Hub Research Brief No. 1 (March 2015) with results from Maryland’s most recent Medicare waiver, and the state’s progress towards the Triple Aim: improving the individual experience of care, improving population health and reducing per capita costs.
+This paper updates Hub Research Brief No. 1 (March 2015; first updated August 2017) with results from Maryland’s most recent Medicare waiver, and the state’s progress towards the Triple Aim: Improving the individual experience of care, improving population health and reducing per capita costs.

-A hospital rate setting system can contain costs by establishing payment levels and controlling the rate of growth of those payment levels over time.
-In theory, rate setting systems also should lower costs by reducing or eliminating the administrative burden of negotiating multiple payer contracts and could streamline claims processing.
-Perhaps most importantly, a rate setting system can provide a platform for payment reforms to promote improvements in the quality and equity of care.
-To the extent that quality incentives are built into the uniform payment rates, they apply to the full population of patients, rather than just an individual insurer's population, increasing the incentive to deliver care more efficiently.
-Because spending flows and performance metrics are publicly debated, and the rate setting agency is usually required to report on overall hospital performance, these systems should be able to provide better price and quality transparency to consumers.
+A hospital rate setting system can potentially contain costs, increase equity and reduce administrative waste by establishing payment levels and controlling the rate of growth of those payment levels over time.
+In addition, a rate setting system can provide a platform for aligned approaches to improve the quality and equity of care.
+When quality incentives are built into the payment rates of every payer, they apply to the full population of patients, rather than just an individual insurer's population, increasing the incentive to deliver care more efficiently and improve quality.
+Because spending flows and performance metrics are publicly debated, these systems can provide better price and quality transparency to the public.

-Research has found that rate setting can be successful in controlling the rate of increase in hospital costs.6 However, success depends on the way in which rate setting is implemented, as well as regulators’ ability to enforce the rates and impose penalties for noncompliance.
-The evidence for this comes from Maryland’s experience as the only state to maintain and update its all-payer hospital rate setting system over time.7,8
+A study of Maryland's system has found that rate setting can be successful in controlling the rate of hospital cost increases.8 However, success depends on the way in which rate setting is implemented, as well as regulators’ ability to enforce the rates and impose penalties for noncompliance.

 Maryland Model (1971-2013): Formulation and Evolution of the All-Payer Rate Setting System